5 Car Insurance Myths—Busted!

 When you compare car insurance plans, you’ll see huge differences in price.
 Often times, that price difference reflects how the insurance companies are structured, and aren’t directly related to the amount of coverage you’ll receive.
 “Some companies work with brokers, so they have to pay commission.
 Others work through contact centres so they have to take into their policies the cost to cover [the centre],” Saltykov says.

-Check out these helpful hints to help lower your car insurance premium.
+Check out these helpful hints to lower your car insurance premium.

-Car insurance myth #4: Age and driving experience are the main factors for insurance quotes
+Are age and driving experience the main factors for insurance quotes?

 Although age and driving experience are both important, car insurance companies look at many factors, including the coverage you want and where you live.
 Some locations may have more claims than others, and that affects the cost of your quote.
 Rates drop around age 30 on average, but it also depends on when you got your license.